 As I finished my awkward, slow and yet satisfying run through the gates, all I could think was Fun!
-Fun is what Bromley promotes most.
+Fun is what Bromley in Spring promotes most.

 Just above the start of Upper East Meadow, a five story steel tower at the crest of a knoll about halfway up the mountain marks the beginning of Bromley’s latest attraction: The Sun Mountain Flyer.
 Four, half-mile long ziplines fly guests down to the bottom side-by-side suspended in bo’sun chairs that descends 700 vertical feet at speeds reaching 50 mph.
 At $20 a ride, spring, summer, and fall, the freefall is a guaranteed adrenaline pumper for those seeking to engage their inner Batman.
 There is also a triple-tracked Alpine slide that snakes down the mountain for two-thirds of a mile.
 It’s one of a number of attractions for summer-season visitors.

 But this was still winter and it was time to eat some lunch to keep us fueled for the sunny afternoon, so when we met the rest of our group at the base area, we headed inside.
 The three-story classic Vermont timber building has large areas and plenty of seating for lunch crowds.
 We found an open table for our group in the large cafeteria on the second floor.
 The third floor has a deli, more cafeteria seating and a large welcoming, light-filled pub called the Wild Boar Tavern.
 The bottom level is home to the large Bromley ski shop and a locker room.